hello-data-science/hds-python_package_template_poetry/README.md

 After creating a new repository from this template:

+> Alternatively, replace steps 1 and 2 by clicking 'Use this template' in this repository, then select 'Open in a codespace' to try it out directly in your browser.

 1. Clone your repository and open in VSCode
    ```bash
    git clone <your-repo-url>